neoking89/owlsight/README.md

 - **Python Integration**: Switch to a Python interpreter and use python expressions in language model queries.
 - **Model Flexibility**: Supports models in **pytorch**, **ONNX**, and **GGUF** formats.
 - **Customizable Configuration**: Easily modify model and generation settings.
+- **Owlsight API**: Rather not use the CLI?
+Use the Owlsight API to access its functionality in your own backend.

 ## Installation